TruFoox/HoneyWasp/README.md

 # About The Project

 This is a simple, lightweight, yet powerful bot for Instagram, Youtube, and more!
-You can automatically post media of your choice, or you can have the bot take an image off reddit using D3vd's [Meme API](https://github.com/D3vd/Meme_Api)!
+You can automatically post media of your choice, or you can have the bot automatically take an image off reddit to post using D3vd's [Meme API](https://github.com/D3vd/Meme_Api)!

-A few of our currently available features:
-* Manual or Automatic media selection
-* Highly customizable config

 # Getting Started

 Download the latest HoneyWasp .zip from [here](https://github.com/TruFoox/HoneyWasp/releases/latest).
 You can launch HoneyWasp by opening Launch.exe.

-**However, first you must follow the instructions in [Discord Bot Setup](#discord-bot-setup) before you can use the bot**
+**You must follow the instructions in [Discord Bot Setup](#discord-bot-setup) before you can use the bot in any capacity**

 ## Discord Bot Setup